Windsorwood Place – Makes Life Easier

-At Windsorwood Place, an Abbington Assisted Living Community, we value the independence of our residents.
-No one wants to feel like a burden to their family.
-It adds stress for everyone.
-At our assisted living communities, the residents don’t depend on their children for everything.
-Instead of worrying about eating habits, medication, and housekeeping, visits can be relaxing, happy.
-When residents have their family visit we want everyone to be stress free.
+We value the independence of our residents.
+At Windsorwood Place Assisted Living, residents don’t depend on their children for assistance with daily living and this helps maintain their independence.
+When families visit, instead of worrying about eating habits, medication, and housekeeping or yard maintenance, the family visits can be relaxing, happy.
+When our residents host their family or friends are focused on visiting with one another and enjoying one another’s company.
 That’s what assisted living is all about.
 Now life can be enjoyed.

-While residents don’t have to depend on their families, they’re not alone.
+While residents’ independence is promoted, they are not alone and assistance is readily available.
 Our trained staff are available 24 hours a day.
-Residents can get help with any daily activity.
-The caring staff members are always there to make life easier.
+Residents can get assistance with any daily activity.
+Compassionate staff members are there to make life easier.

 Windsorwood Place really feels like home.
 Fellow residents become friendly neighbors.
 Cozy fireplaces and parlors give character to the surroundings.
 And the private rooms have enough space for personal touches.
 It’s not a hotel or a hospital.
 The room becomes your own.
 Pictures and decorations are encouraged.
 It’s not just a place to live, it’s home.